GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: GraphUniverse

 \subsection{Interactive Exploration Tool}

-To complement the open-source package, we also provide an interactive Streamlit application for code-free exploration of the GraphUniverse generator (\url{https://graphuniverse.streamlit.app/}).
-The app allows users to define a generation universe, tune the family parameters (e.g., homophily, degree distribution), and instantly visualize the resulting graphs and their properties---as well as the validation metrics confirming that the dataset conforms to the desired properties.
-Furthermore, generated graph families can be downloaded as a PyTorch Geometric \texttt{InMemoryDataset} object, enabling a seamless transition from interactive design to local model training and experimentation.
+To complement the open-source package, we provide an interactive Streamlit application for code-free exploration of the GraphUniverse generator, available both as a hosted demo (\url{https://graphuniverse.streamlit.app/}) and for local deployment via the PyPI package.
+The app allows users to define a generation universe, tune family parameters (e.g., homophily, degree distribution), and instantly visualize the resulting graphs, their properties and validation metrics.
+Generated graph families can be downloaded as PyTorch Geometric \texttt{InMemoryDataset} objects.